Shahxad-Akram/flutter_tex/README.md

 - `TeXViewContainer:` A list of `TeXViewTeX`

-- `TeXViewTeX` holds TeX data by using a raw string e.g.
+- `TeXViewDocument` holds TeX data by using a raw string e.g.
 `r"""$$x = {-b \pm \sqrt{b^2-4ac} \over 2a}.$$<br> """` You can also put javascript code in it.<br>
     If you load **Network Image** in your document you should go like this.
     ```